How UNITE Works

 All handouts, assignments, notes and exams are delivered to and from you through UNITE.
 UNITE-enrolled students typically submit homework through email to the UNITE office or directly to instructors and TAs through a Univeristy of Minnesota online Learning Management System (Canvas) .
 If submitted to UNITE through email, we confirm receipt, record, track and transfer your homework to the course instructor and/or teaching assistants and return it to you.

-Exams are typically taken synchronously as the on-campus offering with a UNITE-approved live proctor.
+Exams are taken synchronously with the on-campus section offering with a UNITE-approved live proctor when the instructor is holding in-class exams.
 This program is designed to afford any-time, any-play delivery of courses to on-campus and distance learners across the country.

 For UNITE courses requiring student class presentations, we work with faculty for no-cost solutions for UNITE students such as University-based video conferencing for live presentations and other strategies for recorded presentations.